 29-year-old Louis Edward Cooke, formerly of Clayton, Missouri, was sentenced to 10 years in the federal pen for soliciting sex from underage girls on the Village Voice Media-owned backpage.com.

-Cooke, responded to a backpage ad that advertised “young and irresistable” sisters ages 13 and 15.
+Cooke responded to a Backpage ad that advertised “young and irresistible” sisters ages 13 and 15.
 Cooke said he would only take the younger girl if there was a discount involved.
 If that doesn’t make you want to vomit with rage you’re inhuman.